MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 |---|---|---|
 |7/2/2020|\-|[https://aka.ms/AA8uojg](https://aka.ms/AA8uojg)|

-## Hardware and devices troubleshooter and Storage space troubleshooter
+## Hardware and Devices troubleshooter and Storage Spaces troubleshooter

-### Hardware and devices troubleshooter
+### Hardware and Devices troubleshooter

 Automatically change system settings to fix a problem on your device.

-### Storage space troubleshooter
+### Storage Spaces troubleshooter

-Data corruption was detected on your parity storage space.
+Data corruption was detected on your parity Storage Spaces.
 To prevent further corruption, the volume has been marked as Read-Only.
 Your data is still accessible at this time.
 For more information and recommended actions please see the link below.

 ### Description

-Devices that use Parity Storage Spaces might experience issues when they try to use or access their storage spaces after they are updated to Windows 10, version 2004 (the May 2020 Update) or Windows Server, version 2004.
-This troubleshooter helps prevent issues that affect the data on your storage spaces.
-After the troubleshooter runs, you will not be able to write to your storage spaces.
+Devices that use Parity Storage Spaces might experience issues when they try to use or access their Storage Spaces after they are updated to Windows 10, version 2004 (the May 2020 Update) or Windows Server, version 2004.
+This troubleshooter helps prevent issues that affect the data on your Storage Spaces.
+After the troubleshooter runs, you will not be able to write to your Storage Spaces.

 This troubleshooter runs two times on devices that meet the following criteria:

 - Runs Windows 10, version 2004
-- Uses storage spaces
+- Uses Storage Spaces

 The first time, the troubleshooter runs automatically.
 The second time, it notifies the user.